ldsstatistics/problems/book-of-mormon-and-dna-studies.md

 <br>

-8 And it came to pass that they did multiply and spread, and did go forth from the land southward to the land northward, and did spread insomuch that **they began to cover the face of the whole earth**, from the sea south to the sea north, from the asea west to the sea east.
+8 And it came to pass that they did multiply and spread, and did go forth from the land southward to the land northward, and did spread insomuch that **they began to cover the face of the whole earth**, from the sea south to the sea north, from the sea west to the sea east.

 -- [Helaman 3:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/hel/3?verses=8#8)